carlomilanesi/measures-rs/docs/Tutorial.md

     println!("The distance is {distance_value}.");
 ```

-It will print:
+Now the program will print:
 ```
 The distance is 100 km.
 The distance is 100.
 ```

-The second printed line has no unit, because it is a primitive number.
+The second printed line has no unit, because a primitive number is printed there.

 This code is valid with `distance_value` having type `f64`, because `f64` is the default value type of the generic type `Measure`.
 The statement `let distance_value: f32 = distance.value;` would have been illegal.